EdLWEISS186/dac-dual-node-cgnat-setup/DAC-Contributions/dac-wallet-intelligence-layer/wallet-intelligence-layer-v3/README.md

 - browser-side shard lookup;
 - UI rank rendering.

+Version `v3.5.0` keeps that architecture and adapts it to the post-stake, Conviction-era Inception Evolved phase.

 “Production-ready” refers to the completed and validated architecture.
 Rank completeness still follows the current synchronization phase.
 During historical backfill or catch-up, the UI must not imply that the full chain population is already finalized.

 ---

 ## Relationship to Previous Projects

-Wallet Intelligence Layer v3.3.0 is part of a broader DAC tooling progression.
+Wallet Intelligence Layer v3.5.0 is part of a broader DAC tooling progression.

 It does not replace earlier projects.
 It builds on the same testnet tooling path: activity generation, wallet reading, dynamic wallet status representation, and public comparative rank intelligence.